Food Fun Travel is supported by its readers. If you purchase through our links, we might earn a commission. Thanks for your support!

-There’s not too many big cities around that don’t have a couple of Indian restaurants offering a selection of curries, naans and popadoms.
-But did you know that the food most of us know as ‘Indian’ is in fact North Indian cuisine – to be more specific, Punjabi or Bangladeshi.
+There’s not too many big cities around the world that don’t have a couple of Indian restaurants offering a selection of curries, naans and poppadoms.
+But did you know that, until very recently, the food most of us know as ‘Indian’ in western countries was normally North Indian cuisine – to be more specific, Punjabi or Bangladeshi.

-As amazing as this food is, there are many different styles of Indian curry you might not have heard of.
-Moving between the different states in India, the vast countryside and change in produce and historical influences greatly effects the style of curries made and entirely new flavours come to light.
+As amazing as North Indian food is, there are many different styles of Indian curry you might not have heard of.
+Moving between the different states in India, the vast countryside and change in produce and historical influences greatly affects the style of curries made and entirely new flavours come to light.

-One of these ‘new’ cuisines we found was Goan Food.
 Goa is a state found on the West coast of India and was previously colonised by the Portuguese for about 450 years.
-Due to this Portuguese influence you find that the curries of Goa are very unique and incredibly tasty.
+Due to this Portuguese influence, you find that the curries of Goa are very unique and incredibly tasty.

 Here we put together a compilation of some Goan Food – Try Before You Die dishes if you ever visit this tropical beach paradise.